Top-of-atmosphere radiation over the last millennium reconstructed from proxies: Discussion

-The upper-ocean heat loss differs qualitatively between our reconstruction and model simulations (Fig.~\ref{fig:composite_volcano} and S14).
-The simulated ocean cooling peaks 3 years after the eruption and recovers immediately, while the reconstructed cooling peaks at a lower amplitude.
+OHC anomalies in our reconstruction differ from model simulations (Figs.~\ref{fig:composite_volcano}, S16, and S17).
+Simulated ocean cooling peaks 3 years after the eruption and recovers immediately, while the reconstructed cooling peaks at a lower amplitude.
 In contrast to the simulations, the reconstructed onset of recovery varies by eruption, occurring 3--10 years post-eruption and resulting in the flatter composite (Fig.~\ref{fig:composite_volcano}b).
-This damped and lagged response is potentially a proxy artifact since the biological memory in tree-ring width proxies, which form the bulk of our network, smooths out the volcanic response~\citep{Lucke2019,Zhu2020}.
-However, models are also known to overestimate the cooling after large-magnitude eruptions when prescribing aerosol optical properties rather than simulating interactive aerosols~\citep{Marshall2025}.
-The discrepancy can be further reduced by accounting for uncertainty in VSSI and timing~\citep{Lucke2023}.
-The timescale of OHC recovery in our reconstruction agrees with instrumental datasets for three large eruptions (Fig.~\ref{fig:timeseries_historical_ohc}).
+The reconstructed response is likely smoothed by biological memory, or persistence, in TRW proxies, which form the bulk of our network~\citep{Fritts1976,Esper2015,Lucke2019,Zhu2020}.
+This results in a muted and time-lagged volcanic response, which has long been noted in the literature~\citep[e.g.,][]{Frank2007,Anchukaitis2012,Mann2012,DArrigo2013,Stoffel2015,Anchukaitis2022,He2026}.
+However, models are also known to overestimate the cooling after large-magnitude eruptions, for example, due to the way volcanic aerosols are prescribed and volcanic forcing is calculated~\citep{Timmreck2009,Timmreck2012,Marotzke2015,LeGrande2016,Marshall2025}.
+The model--proxy discrepancy is further exacerbated by unforced variability and uncertainty in VSSI and timing~\citep{Zanchettin2019,Lucke2023}, although progress has been made in resolving large eruptions in ice cores~\citep{Burke2019} and reconciling simulated and reconstructed volcanism~\citep{Stoffel2015,Zhu2020}.
+Over 1960--2000, the timescale and magnitude of OHC loss in our reconstruction agree with instrumental datasets for three large eruptions (Fig.~\ref{fig:timeseries_historical_ohc}).

-The loss of OHC is driven by a negative EEI at the TOA, arising from increased RSR due to stratospheric aerosols (Fig.~\ref{fig:composite_volcano}c,d).
-After 5--10 years, the EEI becomes marginally positive and the OHC recovers over the course of a decade.
-The recovery is associated with an RSR that is slightly less than pre-eruption, rather than reduced OLR, also evident in coupled model simulations (Fig.~S14c).
-The recovery is aided by deep ocean heat release $\gamma T$, which results from the difference between the EEI and dOHC300/dt in Fig.~\ref{fig:composite_volcano}d.
+The loss of OHC is driven by a negative EEI at the TOA, peaking at $-0.2\,\mathrm{W\,m^{-2}}$ in the composite, and arising from increased RSR (Fig.~\ref{fig:composite_volcano}c,d).
+This is much weaker than expected for eruptions larger than Mt.
+Pinatubo in 1991, which had a peak EEI of around $-3\,\mathrm{W\,m^{-2}}$~\citep{Allan2014}.
+After 3--5 years, the EEI becomes marginally positive due to reduced RSR, which is also evident in coupled model simulations, although at much larger magnitudes (Fig.~S16c).
+By Eq.~(\ref{eq:eei-decomposition-ohc}), the difference between dOHC300/dt $ \approx C(dT/dt)$ and the EEI may be due to heat uptake $\gamma T$ by the deeper ocean.
+However, the difference here is likely due to the greatly underestimated volcanic forcing.
+The ocean cooling dOHC300/dt, with a peak of $-0.4\,\mathrm{W\,m^{-2}}$ in the composite, may be a better estimate of the volcanic forcing than the reconstructed EEI.